 RECOMMENDATION: Staff has reviewed the proposal for conformity with the Comprehensive Plan and the Zoning Ordinance and recommends approval of the special use permit, with conditions.

 Planning and Zoning History: The property on which the private boat dock is proposed is owned by the City of Charlottesville.
-The dock will serve the adjacent Neumann property.
-With the exception of the current request from Mr. Michael Caplin (SP 2005-30) on an adjacent property, there have been very few requests for boat docks on the South Fork Rivanna Reservoir in recent years.
+The dock will serve the adjacent Caplin property.
+With the exception of the current request from Mr. Bart Neumann (SP 2005-10) on an adjacent property, there have been very few requests for boat docks on the South Fork Rivanna Reservoir in recent years.
 Currently there are a total of 17 boat docks (some in disrepair) on the Reservoir based on a field survey of the Reservoir in May 2005 by staff from the County, RWSA, and the City of Charlottesville.
 Because County files are unavailable or nonexistent for the majority of these docks, it is not clear how the potential impacts of the docks were evaluated.
 The last documented request was made in 1999 by Mr. James Ogg for a new private residential boat dock (SP 99-28) and also involved the unauthorized construction of a freestanding deck.
 The special use permit was approved by both the Planning Commission and the Board of Supervisors with the stipulation that mitigation be provided for disturbance to the 200-foot vegetative buffer, and that lighting issues be addressed.
 In 1997 a request from Rivanna Rowing (SP 97-23) to construct a new floating dock in conjunction with establishing a new private rowing facility was approved by the Planning Commission, but denied by the Board of Supervisors.
 The denial was based on the proposal’s size, location, safety concerns, and a determination that it would change the character of the Reservoir from a water supply facility to a recreational facility.
-In 1994, Virginia Rowing received approval from both the Planning Commission and the Board of Supervisors (SP 94-08) to relocate an existing boat dock associated with an existing boating athletic facility.
+In 1994 Virginia Rowing received approval from both the Planning Commission and the Board of Supervisors (SP 94-08) to relocate an existing boat dock associated with an existing boating athletic facility.

 Comprehensive Plan and The Neighborhood Model: